Debugging and testing

 Create a new Blueprint project

-That will prevent pollution of your existing one with arbitrary code and tests.
+This will prevent pollution of your existing project with arbitrary code and tests.

-The new project can be named anything, but I’ll name it
+The new project can be named anything, but we’ll name it

 Playground

-to convey the right intent.To create it, run the following command:
+to convey its intended purpose.To create it, run the following command:

 wrappers/